broadinstitute/gpalloc/USAGE.md

 1. Make a new super-Suite with all of your suites nested inside it, like so:

   ```
-class SuperSuite extends Suites with GPAllocSuperFixture {
+class SamSuperSuite extends Suites(
   new FooSpec,
   new BarSpec,
-  new BazSpec
+  new BazSpec) with GPAllocSuperFixture {

 }
 ```